-In the following, we address an aspect of PV cutoff life cycles that, so far, has not been investigated climatologically: Do they disappear on an isentrope due to diabatic decay or reabsorption to the stratospheric reservoir?
+In the following, we address an aspect of PV cutoff life cycles that, so far, has not been investigated climatologically: do they disappear on an isentrope due to diabatic decay or reabsorption to the stratospheric reservoir?
 According to Hoskins et al. (1985) and based on "synoptic experience", diabatic decay is the dominant scenario.
 Here, we provide the first quantitative answer to this long-standing question in dynamical meteorology.
 This quantification will be useful to better understand global climatological patterns of PV cutoff lysis, the modification of PV cutoffs by diabatic processes, as well as their vertical evolution.

 Whenever a PV cutoff disappears on an isentropic surface, we quantify what fraction of the PV cutoff experiences diabatic decay (i.e., undergoes STT) and what fraction is reabsorbed by the stratospheric reservoir (see Sect.
-2.3 and Fig. 1e,f).
+2.3 and Fig. 1e and f).
 The diabatic decay fraction of a single cutoff can vary between 0% (pure reabsorption) and 100% (complete diabatic decay).
 Intermediate values indicate simultaneous partial reabsorption and partial decay.
 Note that this analysis identifies events on isentropic surfaces, which means that, even if a 2D PV cutoff disappears, the 3D PV cutoff may still persist afterwards.
 Therefore, reabsorption and decay can, in principle, occur during the entire PV cutoff life cycle.
 Here, we first investigate the overall statistics of decay and reabsorption and then provide a global overview of the geographical distribution of these two possible scenarios.

 Figure 6a shows the decay and reabsorption statistics for five different categories of the decay fraction for all 2D PV cutoffs identified globally.
-It shows that almost pure reabsorption (decay fraction < 25%) is equally frequent as complete diabatic decay (decay fraction = 100%), while intermediate scenarios are relatively rare.
-Considering all events with a decay fraction of <50% as reabsorption and all other events as diabatic decay shows that reabsorption accounts for almost half (47%) of the disappearances of 2D PV cutoffs.
-During lysis of 3D PV cutoffs, reabsorption is with a share of 54% even a little more frequent than diabatic decay.
+It shows that almost pure reabsorption (decay fraction < 25 %) is equally frequent as complete diabatic decay (decay fraction = 100%), while intermediate scenarios are relatively rare.
+Considering all events with a decay fraction of < 50 % as reabsorption and all other events as diabatic decay shows that reabsorption accounts for almost half (47%) of the disappearances of 2D PV cutoffs.
+During lysis of 3D PV cutoffs, i.e., if only the last time step of each PV cutoff life cycle is considered, reabsorption is, with a share of 54 %, even a little more frequent than diabatic decay.
 This result disagrees with the expectation by Hoskins et al. (1985) that diabatic decay dominates.
-Figure 6b,c provides the following explanation for this result: Reabsorption predominantely occurs for large PV cutoffs with comparatively high PV values.
+Figure 6b and c provide the following explanation for this result: reabsorption predominantly occurs for large PV cutoffs with comparatively high PV values.
 For an individual 3D PV cutoff this is usually the case on higher isentropic levels, where it is closer to the stratospheric reservoir.
-Hence, at higher levels, chances are high that the PV cutoff is reabsorbed by the stratospheric reservoir several times during its life cycle.
+Hence, at higher levels, chances are high that the PV cutoff is reabsorbed by the stratospheric reservoir.
+It may also occur that the reabsorption is transient; i.e., a PV cutoff is reabsorbed and later again detached from the stratospheric reservoir several times during its life cycle.
 This behavior has been shown by Portmann et al. (2018) for two case studies over Europe.
 Complete diabatic decay, on the other hand, occurs typically at lower levels where the PV cutoff is smaller and has lower PV values.
-We conclude that, on a global average, diabatic decay and reabsorption are equally relevant for the three-dimensional life cycles of PV cutoffs.
+We conclude